How much do welders make?

 How much does a master welder make?

-The term ‘master welder’ generally refers to a welder who’s built up a wealth of experience welding and has deep knowledge of the trade.
-Welders who fit the bill will usually specialise in a specific area – for instance, they might work in shipbuilding, civil engineering or vehicle manufacturing.
+The term ‘master welder’ generally refers to a welder who’s built up a wealth of experience with deep knowledge of the trade.

-Generally, an employed welder who’s this experienced will earn more than the average salary of £34,320 per year.
+Generally, an employed welder who’s this experienced will earn more than the average welder salary of £34,320 per year.

 However, they’ll have the most scope to boost their earnings by going self-employed.